 Special exhibition, Tentacles:

-The Astounding Lives of Octopuses, Squid and Cuttlefishes, will open presenting some of the ocean's most engaging animals
+The Astounding Lives of Octopuses, Squid and Cuttlefishes, opened, presenting some of the ocean's most engaging animals